pkmn/dmg/PARSING.md

 Battle state can be encoded purely textually and passed to the damage calculator for it to parse and perform computation on.
-The rules for encoding a damage calculation scenario were chosen to be as similar as possible to the human readable output of a damage calculation, though certain rules have to be added to making parsing easier (technically, because there is a set number of possible Pokémon/items/moves/abilities/conditions and relatively little overlap between data types one could use an algorithm relying on bruteforcing via [prefix tries](https://en.wikipedia.org/wiki/Trie) and a small number of disambiguation rules but this is considered out of scope for `@pkmn/dmg`).
+The rules for encoding a damage calculation scenario were chosen to be as similar as possible to the human readable output of a damage calculation originally created by Honko, though certain rules have to be added to making parsing easier (technically, because there is a set number of possible Pokémon/items/moves/abilities/conditions and relatively little overlap between data types one could use an algorithm relying on bruteforcing via [prefix tries](https://en.wikipedia.org/wiki/Trie) and a small number of disambiguation rules but this is considered out of scope for `@pkmn/dmg`).
 The result is a syntax which is relatively intutive and familar, though incredibly flexible (perhaps overly so).

 ## Format